ForJessicaSake/Portfolio/README.md

 ### Roadmap 🔍
 Here are some of the links you should look out for to make navigation on the site easier for you.

+- about-me
+- skills
-- Home
+- experience
-- Works
+- projects
-- About-me
+- publications
-- Contact
+- contact

 ### Product
 Product display: [Production Website Link](https://portfolio-forjessicasake.vercel.app/)